mono/taglib-sharp/README.md

    1. Double click on a test.
 Set some breakpoints in the test in the editor panel.
    2. right-click on the same test, select "Debug Selected tests".

-To test some scenarios and take advantage of the debugger:
+#### To test some scenarios and take advantage of the debugger:

 1. Make the "debug" project the Startup project (Right-click on the project, select: "Set as StartUp Project")
 2. Just modify the "Program.cs"
 3. Set some breakpoints and hit the "Start" button

+## Contributions

+TagLib# is free/open source software, released under the LGPL.
+We welcome contributions!
+Please try to match our coding style, and include unit tests with any patches.
+Patches can be submitted by issuing a Pull Request (Git).